bballdave025/mendeleev-spelling-bee/README.md

 Tl Tm Ts U V W Xe Y Yb Zn Zr
 ```

 (I'm not going to make it look like the actual periodic table, right now, no matter how tempting it is.)
+(There will probably be a `bash` script forthcoming.)

 (It would have been more efficient to put the output of `lynx` into a string, but I don't think it would have been as clear.)